Pedro de Alcántara Álvarez de Toledo, 13th Duke of the Infantado

-Don Pedro de Alcántara Álvarez de Toledo y Salm-Salm, 13th Duke of the Infantado (20 July 1768, in Madrid – 27 November 1841, in Madrid), was a Spanish politician and general.
+Pedro de Alcántara Álvarez de Toledo y Salm-Salm, 13th Duke of the Infantado (20 July 1768 – 27 November 1841) was a Spanish Army officer, politician and nobleman.

 Life and career

 He held the following titles: 13th Duke of the Infantado, 9th Duke of Pastrana, 9th Duke of Estremera, 10th Duke of Francavilla, plus others.
 He was an extremely rich, powerful and popular figure in court circles and in Spain generally.
 He was "more educated than most of the Spanish grandees", having been raised and schooled in Paris.

-When Spain declared war on Revolutionary France in 1793, he raised an infantry regiment at his own expense.
-He fought with it in Catalonia against the French beside a Portuguese division and commanded a brigade of the 2nd division of the Army of Estremadura.
-After the Treaty of Amiens, he used the peace to establish cotton mills in Catalonia using technical experts from England.
-He was interested in science generally and in 1802 he ordered the first 'double chronometer' from Abraham-Louis Breguet, the world's foremost watchmaker.
-In the following years he became very close to Prince Ferdinand, the heir to the Spanish throne.
-This led him into conflict with the weak King Charles IV and his ambitious chief minister Godoy.
-Infantado was banished from Madrid in 1805.
-Within two years, and unfortunately for the duke's quiet life, Ferdinand was arrested and amongst his papers was found a nomination for the duke to be Commander-in-Chief of the Spanish forces.
-Tried and sentenced to death as a traitor, he was reprieved by popular sentiment and the intervention of the French Ambassador.